Bossy (Kelis song)

 "Bossy" is a song by American R&B singer Kelis featuring American rapper Too Short.
 The song features a Roland 808 drum machine and interpolates "Diamonds on My Neck" by Smitty, which in turn uses a sample of "Dangerous MC's" by The Notorious B.I.G.
 "Bossy" was released in the United States in April 2006 as the lead single from Kelis' fourth studio album, Kelis Was Here (2006).
 The song peaked at number 16 on the US Billboard Hot 100, making it the singer's second-biggest Hot 100 hit as well as Too Short's first top-40 hit.
-"Bossy" also entered the top 10 in Finland, the top 20 in Australia, New Zealand, and Spain, and the top 30 in the UK.
+"Bossy" also entered the top 10 in Finland and the top 20 in Australia, New Zealand, and Spain.
 On December 11, 2006, the song was certified double platinum by the Recording Industry Association of America (RIAA).

 Chart performance

-"Bossy" debuted on the U.S. Billboard Hot 100 in early 2006 and peaked at number 16 on August 5, 2006, becoming her third Hot 100 entry and her second biggest hit after 2003's "Milkshake".
+"Bossy" debuted on the US Billboard Hot 100 in early 2006 and peaked at number 16 on August 5, 2006, becoming her third Hot 100 entry and her second biggest hit after 2003's "Milkshake".
 The song entered several other Billboard charts, including the Hot R&B/Hip-Hop Songs chart, on which it peaked at number 11.

 In the United Kingdom, the single was released on September 4, 2006, and peaked at number 22, a lower position than those reached by the four singles from Kelis' previous album, Tasty.
 "Bossy" was released in Australia the same day, returning Kelis to the top 20, where it peaked at number 18.
 The song fared better on the R&B charts of Australia and the UK, reaching numbers four and seven, respectively.

 "Bossy" reached the top 10 in Finland, the top 20 in Spain and New Zealand, and the top 40 in Ireland.
 The single also peaked at number 41 in Belgium and Switzerland, number 56 in Austria, and number 64 in Germany.